fix8mt/conjure_enum/README.md

 ```
 </p>
 </details>
-It can be observed that there is only one copy of the scoped or unscoped enum value string in the executable:
+It can be observed that there is only one copy of the scoped or unscoped enum value string in the executable.

 [^1]:&copy; 2024 Fix8 Market Technologies Pty Ltd, David L. Dight.
 [^2]:&copy; 2019 - 2024 Daniil Goncharov